 Keep the charging case stocked with charge.

-While AirPods can last for up to a whole day, it’s predicated on periodically topping off the earphones by putting them in the charging case.
+While AirPods can last up to a whole day, it depends on periodically topping off the earphones by putting them in the charging case.

-By charging your AirPods before they run out of juice, you can lengthen their lifespan and prevent them from failing so soon while being used regularly.
+By charging your AirPods before they run out of juice, you can reduce the chances of battery drain and prolong their shelf life.

 The same holds for cutting off the charging before the AirPods are fully charged.
 Even at 90%, cutting the charge short can have a significant impact.

-It’s conceivable that you need to reset your AirPods.
+Sometimes, you just need to reset your gadgets to ensure they work smoothly.
 Open the Settings app on your iPhone, then select Bluetooth.
 Tap the I on the right after locating the AirPods.

-The AirPods will then unpair when you tap ‘Forget This Device’ and confirm that you do want to take them out of your phone.
-See if your AirPods behave better when you regularly use them by setting up and pairing them on your phone a second time.
+The AirPods will then unpair when you tap ‘Forget This Device.’
+See if your AirPods work better after pairing them on your phone a second time.

 Don’t let your AirPods get wet.